 Since the listing is your home's first impression to potential buyers, and it is being sent out to many buyers on day one, it is important that it is complete right from the start.
 That includes all the information, great pictures, floor plan if you want one, and other factors listed below.
 For a printed booklet on listing your home, please contact me.

-Picturesque Brown's River Falls, Comox Valley.
+Picturesque Brown's River Falls, north of Courtenay.

 Tip: while a bit of work, having pictures that clearly show outside the window adds a dimension to the photo and represents how the eye sees the room.